premnaath/SDCND-P2/reflection.md

 |  |  |
 |  |  |

-The probability for yield is exactly one and it can be stated that the traffic sign, no passing has been predicted with the maximum probability.
+The probability for no passing is exactly one and it can be stated that the traffic sign, no passing has been predicted with the maximum probability.

 Softmax probability for the first image 3, speed limit 20km/h is listed below,